By Strength Oldschool

 No. 2: Length of Dumbbell Holders Designed Too Short

-For example, when I go to un-rack or / and re-rack dumbbells from the holders, my arms are positioned at a wide angle which doesn't feel stable, especially when trying to support heavy weights - This angle cries out for an injury i.e. ripped pec!
+For example, when I go to un-rack or / and re-rack dumbbells from the holders, my arms are positioned at a wide angle which doesn't feel stable, especially when trying to support heavy weights.
+This wide-angle cries out for an injury i.e. ripped pec or shoulder!

 If the length of the dumbbell holders were designed to be slightly longer, this would mean my hand spacing would be much closer creating a stronger field of support for handling heavier loads.
 This may be different for other lifters of various sizes but for my body frame, the dumbbell holders definitely need to be made longer.